 That being said, not all laser levels are built the same.
 A few will have significantly better performance and accuracy than the others, while many have worse accuracy than spirit levels.
 Lucky for you, we did the hard work and checked out a whole bunch of laser levels.
-After a thorough review process, these are the five that stood out to us as the best.
+After a thorough review process of trying to level the playing field, we ultimately found five that stood out to us as the best.
 Take a look.

 Laser levels have been around for quite some time now.
-They were initially invented in the 1980s, while some concepts go as far back as the early 1970s.
-Despite their decades-long history, however, they've only started to become affordable for DIY enthusiasts in the past ten years.
+They were initially invented in 1960, and the first iterations of this tool were surprisingly quite large.
+Despite their decades-long history, they’ve only started to become affordable for DIY enthusiasts in the past ten years.

-This price drop is the result of increasing popularity among both professionals and DIY enthusiasts.
-But the question arises, do you really need a laser level?
+This price drop is the result of both increasing popularity among professionals and DIY enthusiasts and decreasing size of the tool itself.
+But the question arises: Do you really need a laser level?
 Or will the classic spirit level serve you just fine?

 These are the biggest reasons why you should invest your hard-earned money in a quality laser level.

 Laser levels are much faster to work with than traditional leveling methods.
-Sure, setting up a tripod, mounting the laser level, turning it on, waiting for it to self-level does take some time.
-But, this setup time is negligible in front of the time you'll save in the long run.
-The only instance where something like a spirit level would be more efficient is if you're working on something very small, like hanging a single frame on the wall.
+Sure, setting up a tripod, mounting the laser level, turning it on, and waiting for it to self-level does take some time.
+But, this setup time is negligible when compared to the time you’ll save in the long run.
+The only instance where something like a spirit level would be more efficient is if you’re working on something very small, like hanging a single frame on the wall.

 Accuracy with scale